mortezatoushekhah/book-shop-react/README.md

-This Book Shop app was built with React. the technologies used in this app are: react router dom, axios(api), json server. json server is a backend api simulation in npm.
+This Book Shop app was built with React. the technologies used in this app: react router dom, axios(api), json server. json server is a backend api simulation in npm.
 Check live demo here: https://bookshopreact.netlify.app